canada-ca/Open_First_Whitepaper/8_Definitions.md

 **Open Source Software**

-**Open Government** overning doctrine which holds that citizens have the right to access the documents and proceedings of the government to allow for effective public oversight.
+**Open Government** A governing culture that holds that the public has the right to access the documents and proceedings of government to allow for greater openness, accountability, and engagement.